Our Staff

 Lindsay is excited to put her logistics chops to work in support of IPL-DMV’s grassroots climate work.
 “Climate change is a problem that affects everyone,” says Lindsay, “so it makes sense to solve it together.
 This isn’t only an immediate threat to our welfare but also an opportunity for us to transcend differences in background, to get to know one another, and to learn how to live together.”

-She still spends most of her free time barefoot and outdoors, often with her dog, Sonja.
+She still spends most of her free time barefoot and outdoors, often with her dog, Willam.

 Noam Shapiro